djangify/our-spot/README.md

 - Offering a dedicated space for anyone looking to contribute photos of their favourite spot including local parks, open spaces and hangouts, with an opportunity to share what there is to do and why they love it.

 - An opportunity for people to engage and interact with each other through comments, fostering connecting and opening dialogue.
-Profiles are provided for each member that can be followed by other members.
+Profiles are provided for each member.

-- Building a database-backed MVC web application that lets users store and manipulate data records including the ability to create, edit and delete.
+- Building a database-backed model-view-template (MVT) web application that lets users store and manipulate data records including the ability to create, edit and delete.

 - Giving users the ability to initiate and control their actions while providing immediate and complete feedback on data processes.

 - A place where administrators of the project have a panel that allows them to monitor users and the information they share as well as the comments they make, to ensure the community is kept safe and the environment is not abused.

-The end result has been a user-friendly photo sharing network that has been encouraged and informed through user research and engagement.
+The end result has been a user-friendly photo sharing network that has been encouraged and informed through user engagement.

 </details>

-## Model Views Template (MVC)
+## Model Views Template (MVT)

 <details>